hashgraph/did-method/did-method-specification.md

 Neither the Hedera network nor mirror nodes validate the DID Documents against the above requirements - it is appnets that, as part of their subscription logic, must validate DID Documents based on the above criteria.

-Here is an example message content:
+Here is an example message:
 ```json
 {
   "didOperation": "create",